athirahgit-02/bellabeat-case-study/README.md

 2. Weekly trend: I implemented a custom DayNumSort using a `CASE` statement to force a Monday-start (Mon=1, Sun=7).
 Finding: This revealed that while Sunday has the highest TotalTimeInBed, it consistently shows the lowest SleepEfficiency.
 This suggests that users are attempting to "repay" sleep debt, but with low-quality results.

-3. Sleep Efficiency: I used the `SAFE_DIVIDE` function to calculate sleep efficiency which is the ratio of actual restorative sleep to the total time committed to being in bed.
+3. Sleep Efficiency: I used the `SAFE_DIVIDE` function to calculate sleep efficiency, defined as the ratio of actual restorative sleep to the total time spent in bed.
-Finding: Users that are in Active Tier (5k - 10k steps) enjoys more quality and efficient sleep.
+Finding: Users who are in the Active Tier (5k - 10k steps) enjoy higher-quality, more efficient sleep.

-### View full analysis here [Data Analysis](./scripts/analysis_data.sql)
+### View full analysis here: [Data Analysis](./scripts/analysis_data.sql)

 ## 5. Share phase